 Rising global violence threatens more than humanity's collective conscience.
 In 2014, America should seize two critical opportunities to address it.

-- By Kristin LordKristin M. Lord is President and CEO of IREX, a global education and development NGO.
+- By Kristin LordKristin Lord is president and CEO of IREX, a global education and development NGO.
 IREX does not take institutional positions; the views expressed here are her own.

 The White House and State Department are hard at work on two major new documents that will lay the foundation for America’s national security policy for the remainder of the Obama administration and possibly beyond: the National Security Strategy, rumored for release this summer, and the Quadrennial Diplomacy and Development Review (QDDR), slated for release later this year.
 The usual bureaucratic tussles will ensue about what should and should not be included in these documents, and the administration will inevitably struggle to determine priorities amid the unenviable palette of challenges and paucity of big opportunities.